-On June 18, 1958, at age seventy-one, Marjorie married her fourth and last husband Herbert Arthur May, a Westinghouse Airbrake executive from Pittsburgh, in a private wedding held at the Maryland estate of her eldest daughter Adelaide.
+On June 18, 1958, at age seventy-one, Marjorie Merriweather Post married her fourth and last husband Herbert Arthur May, a Westinghouse Airbrake executive from Pittsburgh, in a private wedding held at the Maryland estate of her eldest daughter Adelaide.
 One clear and sunny day, Herbert arranged for Marjorie to fly on an airplane, although she had long had a fear of flying.
 Marjorie was so impressed and delighted that she told him, "I want one."
-Shortly thereafter she purchased her own Vickers Viscount four-engine turbojet aircraft, had the interior redesigned, and hired two pilots and a backup, and a stewardess to serve hot meals.
+Shortly thereafter she purchased her own Vickers Viscount four-engine turbojet aircraft, had the interior redesigned, and hired two pilots and a backup, as well as stewards to serve drinks and refreshments.
 Marjorie frequently used the Merriweather to shuttle her family and friends to residences in Washington, Palm Beach and the Adirondacks.
 On November 3, 1961, Marjorie returned to Battle Creek for the dedication of the C. W. Post Field, an athletic stadium which she funded.
 In 1964 Marjorie divorced Herbert A. May, and she was known as "Mrs. Post" for the remainder of her life.
 Mr. May died in March 1966, at age seventy-one, after suffering a stroke during a Caribbean cruise.

 Mrs. Marjorie Merriweather Post donated a number of important items of historical jewelry to the Smithsonian Institution in Washington, D.C., for permanent display in the National Gem and Mineral Collection at the National Museum of Natural History.
 In 1962, she gave the spectacular Napoleon Diamond Necklace, with 28 large diamonds totaling 263 carats, which she had purchased from Harry Winston.
 The necklace had been presented by Emperor Napoleon in 1811 to his second wife, Marie-Louise of Austria.
 In 1964, Mrs. Post also gave The Blue Heart ring, a heart-shaped 30.62 carat diamond, set in platinum and surrounded by 35 round brilliant-cut white diamonds.
 The Blue Heart is one the world's largest deep blue diamonds.
 The Maximilian Emerald ring, a 21-carat emerald in a Cartier setting with six baguette diamonds, was donated in 1964.
 It had been owned by Emperor Maximilian I of Mexico.
 (Ferdinand Maximilian Joseph, an Austrian archduke, was the ill-fated emperor of Mexico from 1864 to 1867.)
 The Marie-Antoinette earrings, with two pear-shaped diamonds of 20.34 and 14.25 carats, were acquired from Pierre Cartier in October 1928.
 Marjorie wore these earrings when she was presented at the Court of St. James's to King George V and Queen Mary in June 1929.
 She later gave the earrings to her daughter Eleanor Close Barzin, who donated them in 1964 to the Smithsonian.
 In 1971, Mrs. Post bought the spectacular Marie-Louise Diadem from Van Cleef & Arpels to give to the Smithsonian, reserving the right to wear it at The International Red Cross Ball.
 Originally diamonds and emeralds, the 79 emeralds were replaced in the late-1950s with Persian turquoise.
 This diadem has 1,006 mine-cut diamonds weighing a total of 700 carats and 79 Persian turquoise stones weighing a total of 540 carats.
 It had been commissioned in 1810 by Napoleon Bonaparte as a wedding gift to his second wife Marie-Louise.
 In 1964, when Marjorie Merriweather Post personally delivered various items from her magnificent jewelry collection to S. Dillon Ripley, secretary of the Smithsonian, he was visibly astonished when she removed the treasures from an ordinary brown paper bag.